apollographql/tap-airtable/README.md

 # Tap Airtable

-[Singer](https://www.singer.io/) tap that extracts data from a [MySQL](https://www.mysql.com/) database and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).
+[Singer](https://www.singer.io/) tap that extracts data from [Airtable](https://www.airtable.com/) and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).

 To make this Tap work with a Target, clone both projects and follow this instructions: